vbacollective/riff/docs/API_REFERENCE.md

 Public Property Get RiffMaxBuffers() As Long
 ```

 Returns the current allocated buffer capacity.
-In NEXT 1.2.1 this starts at `64`, but it may grow automatically or through `RiffReserveBuffers`.
+In v1.1.3 this starts at `64`, but it may grow automatically or through `RiffReserveBuffers`.

 ### RiffMaxBuses